 St. Agnes Hospital is located in Baltimore, Maryland (Baltimore City).
-Founded in 1862 as the first Catholic hospital in Baltimore, St. Agnes is now a general hospital, that prides itself on specialized services in the areas of emergency and trauma medicine, breast cancer, orthopedics, cardiology, plastic and reconstructive surgery, neurology, a wound center, and obstetrics and gynecology.
-It is also heavily advertising use of da Vinci robotic surgical procedures.
+Founded in 1862 as the first Catholic hospital in Baltimore, St. Agnes is now a general hospital, which prides itself on specialized services in the areas of emergency and trauma medicine, breast cancer, orthopedics, cardiology, plastic and reconstructive surgery, neurology, a wound center, and obstetrics and gynecology.
+It is also heavily advertising the use of da Vinci robotic surgical procedures.

 But, that said, like all large hospitals, medical mistakes are a big problem at St. Agnes.
-In recent years, settlements have been reached with either the hospital or its doctors in a number of case, including cases involving allegations of
+In recent years, settlements have been reached with either the hospital or its doctors in a number of cases, including cases involving allegations of

 - Malpractice involving the development of a pressure wound